nimaid/LPHK/README.md

 In order of priority:
 * Add splash screen to PyInstaller executable, for feedback while loading
   * This feature of PyInstaller is in development at this very moment by [Chrisg2000 and others](https://github.com/pyinstaller/pyinstaller/issues/4354) Once it's done, I can do this!
+* Add `@LOAD_LAYOUT` header command to load a specified layout
+  * Check if layout currently exists when binding to a button (incl during load layout)
+    * If not, prompt user if they want to continue anyway
+  * Add option to override save changes prompt
+* Add startup config file
+  * Default layout specification
+  * Auto connect overide
+  * Force launchpad model setting
 * Add more sound commands
   * Use different sound library that supports playing an arbitrary number of sounds, and controlling each sound individually while it plays
   * Add optional label argument to `SOUND`